We have so many different events both on and off the water. Here's a quick guide to what's what.

 Sailing

 The Otter sailing takes place over two mornings or afternoons (tide dependent) in our own fleet of six Otter sailing dinghies.
 Boats are allocated for each race.
+There are different categories for different age groups as well as for visitors.

 Rowing races